Evolving Curricula with Regret-Based Environment Design

 \textbf{Partially-Observable Navigation} Next we show the extended results for the MiniGrid experiments.
 We use a series of challenging zero-shot environments (see Figure~\ref{figure:minigrid_zs_levels}), introduced in the UED literature \citep{paired, jiang2021robustplr}.
 We include the full results in Table \ref{table:minigridresults} and bar plots of the same data in Figure \ref{figure:mg_zs_results}.

-We also include an additional version of \method{} using a the same generator as the DR and PLR baselines, thus editing more complex base levels.
+We also include an additional version of \method{} using the same generator as the DR and PLR baselines, thus editing more complex base levels.
 This removes the prior that it is beneficial to begin with simple empty rooms.
-As we see, both versions of \method{} significantly outperforms the baselines.
-Particularly in the more complex environments like Labyrinth we see large gains vs. the baselines.
+As we see, both versions of \method{} significantly outperform the baselines.
+Particularly in the more complex environments like Labyrinth, we see large gains compared to baselines.
 Also note that PLR outperforms all other baselines, and \method{} outperforms PLR.
-We show this in the Table with a statistically significant point estimate, but also using the more robust metrics in \texttt{rliable} \citep{agarwal2021deep}, for example the ``probability of improvement'' shown in Figure~\ref{figure:minigrid_prob_improve}.
+We show report these results in the Table~\ref{figure:minigrid_zs_levels}, as well as show more robust comparison metrics provided by \texttt{rliable} \citep{agarwal2021deep} in Figure~\ref{figure:minigrid_prob_improve}.

-\textbf{BipedalWalker} For the BipedalWalker environment we test agents on each of the individual challenges from the environment parameterization.
-Concretely, we use the following four environments: \begin{itemize} \item \texttt{Stairs}: the stair height parameters are set to [2,2] with the number of steps set to 5. \item \texttt{PitGap}: the PitGap parameter is set to [5,5]. \item \texttt{Stump}: the Stump parameter is set to [2,2]. \item \texttt{Roughness}: the Roughness parameter is set to 5. \end{itemize} Each of these is visualized in the main body of the paper, in Figure~\ref{figure:bipedal_trainperf}.
+\textbf{BipedalWalker} For the BipedalWalker environment, we test agents on each of the individual challenges encoded in the environment parameterization.
+Specifically, we evaluate agents in the following four environments: \begin{itemize} \item \texttt{Stairs}: The stair height parameters are set to [2,2] with the number of steps set to 5. \item \texttt{PitGap}: The pit gap parameter is set to [5,5]. \item \texttt{Stump}: The stump parameter is set to [2,2]. \item \texttt{Roughness}: The ground roughness parameter is set to 5. \end{itemize} Each of these environments is visualized in Figure~\ref{figure:bipedal_trainperf} in the main paper.
 We also test agents on the simple \texttt{BipedalWalker-v3} environment and the more challenging \texttt{BipedalWalkerHardcore-v3} environment.
-For the ``Hardcore'' version, we note that none of our agents \emph{officially} solve the environment, which is considered to be a reward over 300 for 100 independent evaluations.
-To test whether it is possible with our setup, we trained an identical PPO agent directly on the environment for 1B steps.
-The reward achieved was 239---indistinguishable from what is achieved by \method{} using a far more challenging design space.
-In addition, the \method{} agent is robust to individual challenges.
+For \texttt{BipedalWalkerHardcore-v3}, we note that none of our agents fully solve the environment, which is considered to be a mean reward $ge 300$ over 100 independent evaluations.
+To test whether it is possible with our base RL algorithm and agent model, we trained an identical PPO agent directly on the environment for 1B steps.
+The reward achieved was 239---indistinguishable from that achieved by \method{}, which additionally robustifies the agent against a much wider range of environments, including the individual challenges described above.